destapi/riot-blog/README.md

         app.riot
 ```

 > With Riot, you can optionally compile components directly in the browser, or you can pre-compile them into bundles which the html page can then use.
-In this exercise, I will be precompiling the bundles.
+In this exercise, I will be pre-compiling the bundles.

 > With Riot, you can precompile bundles using different widely used tools, including Webpack, Rollup, Parcel and Browserify.
 In this exercise, I will use Webpack simply because of its ubiquity

-3. Install neccessary dependencies
+3. Install necessary dependencies

 ```bash
 npm i riot